2,458 texts in Legends of the Jews (Ginzberg)

 It's the twenty-first day of the second month, in the second year of a devastating seven-year famine.
 Jacob, weary but resolute, makes his way down to Egypt.
 Famine had gripped the...

 Sometimes, the most fascinating tales are the ones that didn't quite make it into the main narrative.
-Take, for example, a story spun around Joseph and his wife, Asenath.
-Picture t...
+Consider a story spun around Joseph and his wife, Asenath.
+Joseph, now a power...

-And someone was ready to stoke those embers.
+Someone was ready to stoke those embers.
 The son of Pharaoh, consumed by his own wicked ambitions, wasn't about to let things lie.
-He'd already failed to turn Simon and Levi ag...
+He'd already failed to turn Simon and Levi agains...

 Even tales that seem straightforward often have shadowy corners, and the story of Asenath, Joseph's wife, is no exception.
 We all remember the story of Joseph.
 Sold into slavery in...